 I am a 4th Grade teacher in Columbus, OH.
 I have been a teacher for 8 years and have also taught 6th Grade Social Studies.
-I have lived in Ohio for one year, having lived in New Mexico my whole life.
+I have lived in Ohio for 2 years, having lived in New Mexico my whole life.
 I am very interested in history and geography so moving to an area with such rich history is a treat for me!
 I am spending my free time making trips to new historic sites and museums.

 I truly believe every child can and will learn.
 It is my job as the educator to find out the best way that student learns and then capitalize on it.
 I believe in teaching using the 4 modalities of learning to help each student find the way they can be successful.

 I look forward to meeting you and your child!